Richard Hoche

 Richard Gottfried Hoche (28 September 1834 – 30 March 1906) was a German classical scholar and head teacher.
-He also contributed approximately 200 entries to the German Dictionary of National Biography (Allgemeine Deutsche Biographie).
+He contributed approximately 200 entries to the German Dictionary of National Biography (Allgemeine Deutsche Biographie).

 Life

 Richard Hoche was born in Aschersleben, a small town located approximately halfway between Magdeburg and Leipzig.
 His father, Eduard Gustav Adolf Hoche (1807–1883), was a secondary school teacher: his grandfather was the historian-theologian Johann Gottfried Hoche (1762–1836).
 On his mother's side he was a nephew of the regional schools governor Christian Wilhelm Ludwig Eduard Suffrian (1805–1876).

 Richard Hoche attended secondary school in Zeitz before moving on to Berlin University where between 1852 and 1855 he studied classical philology and history.
 After passing his teaching exams at Münster, on 15 March 1855 he took a teaching job at the secondary school ("Gymnasium") in Minden.
 He received his doctorate from Leipzig in 1856, and during the next few years taught at secondary schools in various places as follows: